Nordtess/Website-university-project/README.md

 </p>

 <p align="center">
-  The employee (mine) page of Jamie, using alot of JavaScript animations and events, for example the circle tracking the mouse live, animated bars, a slideshow of images and also a project handler using AXIOS to read JSON data.
+  The employee (mine) page of Jamie, using a lot of JavaScript animations and events, for example the circle tracking the mouse live, animated bars, a slideshow of images and also a project handler using AXIOS to read JSON data.
 </p>

+---

 ## ⚙️ Installation

 ```bash
 git clone https://github.com/jamielarsson/projektet.git
 cd projektet